How to Export WordPress Database Safely

 Option 2: Export WordPress database from phpMyAdmin

 phpMyAdmin is a popular web-based tool that makes it easy to manage MySQL databases.
-This method is not as easy as exporting anything with a plugin.
-But it is highly effective for users with cPanel access or similar control panel environments.
-In this section, we’ll walk you through the steps to export your WordPress database using phpMyAdmin.
+This method is not as easy as exporting with a WordPress backup plugin.

 Note: Not all web hosting providers offer phpMyAdmin.
 For instance, if you’re using a web host like Cloudways, you won’t find phpMyAdmin but Adminer, which you can use to manage your database operations, including exporting your WordPress database.